 In the post-war years further social service innovations included an anti-suicide bureau and victim witness assistance programs, the latter eventually being absorbed by the criminal justice system.

 The Canadian Salvation Army has produced many outstanding leaders, not only for the domestic scene but also for the international movement.
 In 1975 Clarence Wiseman was elected General (international leader) of The Salvation Army, to be succeeded in 1977 by Arnold Brown.
 Bramwell Tillsley became General in 1993, but had to retire the following year due to ill health.
-In 2011 Linda Bond became the 19th General of The Salvation Army that currently has more than a million members and serves in more than 120 countries.
+In 2011 Linda Bond was elected the 19th General.
+In 2013 André Cox, of Switzerland, became the 20th General of The Salvation Army, which currently has more than a million members and serves in more than 125 countries.

 The Salvation Army is now the largest non-governmental direct provider of social services in the country, serving over 1.8 million people each year, in 400 communities across Canada.
 The Salvation Army offers practical assistance for children and families, often tending to the basic necessities of life, provides shelter for homeless people and rehabilitation for people who have lost control of their lives to an addiction.